scorton/docs/README.md

-# Scorton Documentation
+# Scorton

-This repository contains the comprehensive documentation for scorton, an AI-powered trust as a service platform that revolutionizes the way students learn and educators teach.
+This repository contains the comprehensive documentation for SchoolyAI by Scorton, an AI-powered trust as a service platform that revolutionizes the way students learn and educators teach.

 ## Overview

-SchoolyAI combines cutting-edge artificial intelligence with proven educational methodologies to create personalized learning experiences.
+ Scorton combines cutting-edge artificial intelligence with proven educational methodologies to create personalized learning experiences.
 Our platform offers:

 - **AI-Powered Learning**: Personalized learning paths for each student
 - **Comprehensive Course Management**: Create, organize, and deliver educational content